 To use the environment name in your Rego, you would add the following:

-input.environment.name = "Development"
+input.Environment.Name = "Development"

-package checkformanualintervention
+package manual_intervention_required

 default evaluate := false